Do you love creating visual content for your website or for your marketing campaigns?

 Affinity Designer (Premium)

-OK so now we get to one of the best investments that I’ve personally made in my business in the last few years, especially as an avid graphic content creator, designer and marketer.
+So now we get to one of the best investments that I’ve personally made in my business in the last few years.

 Affinity Designer is a powerful premium, fully loaded professional graphic design suite for serious creative people.

-However, even if you’re not a professional graphic designer, I would still recommend having this tool in your arsenal.
+However, don’t get me wrong.
+Even if you’re not a professional graphic designer, I would still recommend having this tool in your arsenal.

 There’s a nifty image size guide depending on which social network you want to create images for.